tinalexander/tinalexander/README.md

 ## Other websites

-Here are some other places where you can find me actively:
+Here are some websites where you can find me posting actively:

 - Twitter: https://twitter.com/Alexander_Tin
 - Threads: https://www.threads.net/@alexander_a_tin